10 Budget Home Organizing Products Under $20.00

 7) Tension Rods

 I have many of these in my house, and not a single one is holding up a curtain!
 I use them to corral wrapping paper, pot lids and casserole dishes, but they can also be used to store ribbon/wasabi tape, to add storage under a sink or in a shower and so many other ways.
-Available at most home goods stores and online, I got mine from Walmart for $4.47.
+To discover 18 ways to organize with tension rods, click here.
+Tension rods are available at most home goods stores and online, I got mine from Walmart for $4.47.

 8) Drawer Inserts